Women's Advocacy Group Award of Excellence

 - 1999 - April Heinrichs, U.S. Women’s National Team

 2010 - John Daly

-John Daly poses with friends and family from the College of William and Mary after receiving the 2010 Women's Committee Award of Excellence.
+John Daly poses with friends and family from the College of William and Mary after receiving the 2010 Women's Advocacy Group Award of Excellence.

-John Daly, Head Women's Soccer Coach at the College of William and Mary, has been selected as the Women’s Committee’s Award of Excellence recipient.
+John Daly, Head Women's Soccer Coach at the College of William and Mary, has been selected as the Women’s Advocacy Group’s Award of Excellence recipient.